 The 15th-century town hall holds important parliament meetings and is the seat of government for Geneva Canton.
 The popular Alabama Room where the first Geneva Convention was adopted in 1864 is housed in the town hall.
 An interesting feature of the building is the ramp surrounding the building which made the upper floors accessible on foot as well as horseback.

 Walk around the cathedral taking in the charm of the beautiful buildings to Agrippa-d’Aubigné terrace.
 The terrace has wonderful views of the rooftops of the city.
 On a clear day, one can even get a view of the iconic Jet d’Eau fountain in the backdrop.
 There is also a small playground for children.
 Built on the ancient walls of the city the terrace is named after and is named after Théodore Agrippa-d’Aubigné a French poet and soldier.

-Hop Onto a Mini-Train
+Ride a Mini-Train

-Saunter the cobblestone Alleys
+Stroll the Cobblestone Alleys

 The cobblestone alleys of old town wind through lovely buildings that exude old world charm.
 The alleys are lined with many art galleries, book shops, antique shops, museums, cafes, and restaurants.

 Take a stroll around the old town and explore the squares dotted with enchanting fountains, windows overflowing with vibrant blossoms, intricate designs and ornamentations on the lofty wooden doors and the signboards of the cafes.